ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-llm-annotation.md

 explore an LLM's ability to highlight spans or provide reason for their labels.
 Each of these affordances represent a different level of "reliance" on an LLM's capabilities.

-For this blog post, I will focus on the topic of **minimum wage** in the UKP corpus.
-It's interesting, and the number of samples is small enough that I don't have to worry about OpenAI API costs.
+I will focus on the topic of **minimum wage** in the UKP corpus.
+I find it interesting, and the number of samples is small enough that I don't have to worry about OpenAI API costs.

 <!-- dataset statistics -->